alfredkam/Boilerplates/README.md

 =============
 These Boilerplates are developed to handle most of the Startup's Web App.
 Feel free to check it out, contribute and leave a comment :)

-Co - Developed / Maintained by<br>
+Co - Developed / Maintained by @Appfuel Members<br>
 Alfred Kam (@alfredkam) <br>
 Arthur Kam (@arthurkam) <br>
 Rex Kim (@RexK) <br>